 Fleas are the most common external parasite we find on dogs and cats.
 They cause intense itching and hair loss, and may also trigger skin allergies or transmit other parasites to your dog.
 Flea prevention involves a monthly spot on treatment or oral tablet – contact us to make sure you use the right product.
 Beware as pyrethrin-based flea treatments are toxic to cats.

-The dreaded paralysis tick is unfortunately common in Australia.
+The dreaded paralysis tick is unfortunately common in the Tablelands region of Australia.
 Once a tick attaches to your pet’s skin it becomes engorged with blood and injects a potent toxin that causes muscle paralysis – this can cause death if the muscles that help your pet breathe become paralysed.
-There are topical treatments available to protect your pet from ticks.
+Although tick antiserum is used to treat affected dogs, it is not always successful – prevention is much better than cure.
+There are several products available to help protect your pet against the paralysis tick.
+Our staff are trained and familiar with the latest products and can guide you as to what is best for your pet.

 Contact your nearest Tableland Veterinary Service clinic to ensure your pet is protected against parasites – we can recommend the best products.